International Criminal Law

 According to the principle of dual criminality, a person can only be extradited if the offense they are accused of committing qualifies as a crime in both the requesting and the requested State.
 You have the grounds to challenge an extradition request where the alleged offense or violation is not considered a crime in the UAE.

 A requested State is under no obligation to extradite a person if they have reasons to believe that the requesting country will discriminate against the person based on nationality, gender, race, ethnic origin, religion, or even their political stand.
 You can use possible persecution to challenge an extradition request.

 Despite international laws, a country can reject an extradition request to protect its citizens or individuals holding dual nationality.
 However, the requested State may still prosecute the individual under its laws even while protecting them from extradition.

 Different countries may differ politically, and extradition requests may be viewed as political interference, hence the rejection of these requests.
 Additionally, different States have different views on issues such as human rights, which makes it difficult to agree on extradition requests, especially those touching on the differing issues.

-Fortunately, the international criminal defense lawyers at Al Obaidli & Al Zarooni Advocates & Legal Consultants have exactly what it takes.
-We are committed to ensuring that the rights of our clients are not infringed on for any reason.
+Fortunately, the international criminal defense lawyers at Amal Khamis Advocates & Legal Consultants have precisely what it takes.
+We are committed to ensuring that our clients’ rights are not infringed on for any reason.
 We are ready to stand up for our clients and protect them.
-We provide you with the best representation in international criminal cases with a specialization in Red Notice matters.
+We provide you with the best representation in international criminal cases specializing in Red Notice matters.

 Our specialization includes but not limited to: Our specialization includes: International Criminal Law, Extradition, Mutual Legal Assistance, Judicial Assistance, and International Law.